 The area surrounding the Temple Bar is known as the Temple Bar District and worth exploring on your first night in the city.
 I loved all the live music options and really enjoyed seeing all the beer bottle tops mixed in with the cobblestone road.

 Note: Like any major city, The Temple Bar area of Dublin can get a little rowdy at night.
 Little kids might hear or see things that aren’t exactly family-friendly.
 I would also caution women to be alert to their surroundings if traveling alone at night.

 Walking Tour Dublin

 After enjoying breakfast at your hotel, head out for a walk along the streets lining the River Liffey.
-Visit Dublin has some great self-guided walking tours on their Dublin Discovery Trails app.
-If you have a few hours, you might book a guided walking tour or even a food tour of Dublin.
+Visit Dublin has some great self-guided walking tours on its Dublin Discovery Trails app.
+If you have a few hours, you might book a guided walking tour or a food tour of Dublin.

 Dublin Sights to See

 - Jeanie Johnston – replica sailboat that helped transport people to the Americas during the Irish famine